def-mycroft/zero-lift-simulator/docs/prompt4_implement_alpha_sim.md

 - Verify `run_alpha_sim` processes all agents and reports reasonable metrics.
 - Verify that logging captures the expected event sequence when a logger is passed.
 - Follow `docs/best_practices_coding_with_codex.md` and run `pytest` before committing.

+## documentation

+after the above, write a documentation article in `docs/` which describes how to run the alpha sim and to understand what is being logged and retrieve some basic simulation data. this example needs to be something that runs very quickly, ideally seconds. just big enough to be functional.